binarybutter/assignments-python/variables-hello-world.md

 ##### Task 1: Lists

-Declare and initialize an integer `list` with name `list1` store the first 8 multiple of number 7 in the list and finally print the contents of the list in the following format:
+Declare and initialize an integer `list` with name `list1` and store the first 8 multiples of number 7 in the list and finally print the contents of the list in the following format:

 ```
 Below is the list of first 8 multiples of number 7